FPGADude/Digital-Design/University Senior Class Design Project/README.txt

 	in capturing 3-dimensional data and transmitting the data to a laptop PC where a software program would take the 3D information and generate the image on the screen.

 	A prototype was assembled and tested but ultimately the design did not work.
-The problem lied in the UART communication between the LiDAR sensor and IMU sensor and the microcontroller.
+The problem lie in the UART communication between the LiDAR sensor and IMU sensor and the microcontroller.
 The LiDAR and IMU sensors transmitted at different baud rates and their packetized serial information was of different lengths.
 This presented a difficult hurdle to overcome during the short duration of the